ruby/debug/README.md

 * `rdbg -c -- bundle exec rake test`
 * `rdbg -c -- ruby target.rb` is same as `rdbg target.rb`

-NOTE: `--` is needed to separate the command line options for `rdbg` and invoking command.
+NOTE: `--` is needed to separate the command line options for `rdbg` from the invoked command.
 For example, `rdbg -c rake -T` is recognized like `rdbg -c -T -- rake`.
 It should be `rdbg -c -- rake -T`.

 NOTE: If you want to use bundler (`bundle` command), you need to write `gem debug` line in your `Gemfile`.